 What is Certified Payroll?

-Certified payroll is a special payroll report that contractors working on federally funded projects of more than $2,000 must submit to the federal government under the Davis Beacon Act (DBA).
+Certified payroll is a special payroll report that contractors working on federally funded projects of more than $2,000 must submit to the federal government under the Davis Bacon Act (DBA).
 The DBA was created in 1931 to protect workers from receiving low pay while competing for federally funded construction projects during the Great Depression.
 The act, as currently amended, requires that any federal contractor who takes on a job over $2,000 on public buildings or public works, must pay their workers no less than the prevailing wage and fringe benefits as on similar projects.
 Submitting certified payroll reports is proof that you’re paying workers a prevailing wage.
 Prevailing wages are based on what the Secretary of Labor determines to be prevailing for employees doing similar work in the state where the work is being performed.

 Submitting Certified Payroll Reports